 The AACC Encore Chorale sang a very well attended concert for the Ginger Cove Retirement Community in Annapolis on Monday, Dec.
 12. They were still is high gear from their Dec.
 9 concert and they sang with great joy and voices full of energy.

 On Tuesday, Dec.
 13, the Potomac Academy of George Mason University sang a wonderful concert at The Woodlands Retirement Community in Fairfax.
 This 35 voice chorale sings with a truly great sound and boundless energy.
 Encore baritone sang the Jingle Bell Variations solo with a booming sound and witty style.
 The audience greatly appreciated the concert.

-On December 14, the Smithsonian Encore Chorale with 100 singers presented a concert at the viagra buy in uk online Smithsonian National American Indian Museum to a large and most appreciative audience.
+On December 14, the Smithsonian Encore Chorale with 100 singers presented a concert at the Smithsonian National American Indian Museum to a large and most appreciative audience.
 Guests included friends, family, Ingleside Retirement Community and World War 2 Veterans from the Veterans Home in DC.
 The chorale sang a fabulous and spirited concert, pulling out all the stops.
-The hall sent their voices soaring with beauty and discount viagra strength.
+The hall sent their voices soaring with beauty and strength.
 The audience gave a long applause to these very deserving singers.
 VIEW PHOTO ALBUM OF THIS CONCERT HERE.